Verpitek/KyloWat/README.md

 # KyloWat
-an energy api for Minecraft Bedrock
+An energy api for Minecraft Bedrock